 It has a light meter

 Film photography can be tricky because you need to make adjustments manually.
-However, Fujifilm Instax Mini 9 has a light meter that will help you get the most of your shot.
+However, the Fujifilm Instax Mini 9 has a light meter that will help you get the most out of your shot.
 If you take a closer look at the lens, you will notice that there are four settings – sunny, very sunny, indoors, and cloudy.
 The light meter will recommend you the mode you should use in a given situation.

-One thing that sets Instax Mini 9 apart from Instax Mini 8 is the addition of a selfie mirror.
+One thing that sets the Instax Mini 9 apart from the Instax Mini 8 is the addition of a selfie mirror.
 So if you love taking autoportraits, you will be able to frame yourself perfectly into the shot.
 The mirror is located next to the lens which is ideal for great selfies.
 Plus, you can attach a close-up lens if you want to experiment and take macro photos.

 Fujifilm Instax Mini 9 costs about $69.95, so it is pretty cheap for an instant camera.
 But more importantly, the film is inexpensive as well.
 If you plan on using the standard Instax Mini film, you can get a double pack with twenty photos for $12.

-Rechargeable power sources are becoming more and more popular, but Fujifilm Instax Mini 9 still runs on simple AA batteries.
+Rechargeable power sources are becoming more and more popular, but the Fujifilm Instax Mini 9 still runs on simple AA batteries.
 There is no micro USB charger which might be off-putting to some users.
 However, two AA batteries can last through up to ten packs of film.

 Forget about the tripod